facebook/zstd/programs/zstd.1.md

     disable input and output checks.
 Allows overwriting existing files, input from console, output to stdout, operating on links, block devices, etc.
 * `-c`, `--stdout`:
-    force write to standard output, even if it is the console
+    write to standard output (even if it is the console)
 * `--[no-]sparse`:
     enable / disable sparse FS support,
     to make files with many zeroes smaller on disk.